Vyral/john-graham/_posts/2021-02-18-a-client-success-story-were-proud-to-share.md

 {% include pullquote.html %}

 “On top of that,” Michael says, “you should see Lydia’s face every time we walk into this new home.
 Her eyes absolutely light up.
 It is amazing to watch them walk through the home, and the kids are running through and selecting their rooms.
-It’s just... heartwarming.”
+It’s just… heartwarming.”

 That’s why we do what we do. **It’s awesome to hear that those kids have that happiness in their lives because of something we did.** Kudos to Michael\!